 History: US History.
 In the past I have wrapped US history into our world history by period, but I recently discovered that didn’t count for Colorado’s high school graduation requirements.
-This year, we will study US History and add in what’s happening around the world at the same time for context.
+This year, we studied US History and added in what’s happening around the world at the same time for context.

-For 4th, 8th and 9th grades I’m shaking things up.
-Instead of reading the spines we’ve used in the past (The Story of the World by Susan Wise Bauer, and Genevieve Foster’s The World of George Washington, etc.), I’m using investigative strategies I learned from Yohuru R. Williams’s excellent book, Teaching US History Beyond the Textbook.
+For 4th, 8th and 9th grades I’m shook things up.
+Instead of reading the spines we’ve used in the past (The Story of the World by Susan Wise Bauer, and Genevieve Foster’s The World of George Washington, etc.), I was planning to use investigative strategies I learned from Yohuru R. Williams’s excellent book, Teaching US History Beyond the Textbook.
 I wish I had done a better job with this, but I have a ways to go.

-For 12th-grade, Jonah will be reading Marshall’s Prisoners of Geography and Woodard’s American Nations: A History of the Eleven Rival Regional Cultures in North America.
-Then, with the idea in mind that the natural resources and paucities of a region help determine the political struggles of that nation/region, he will do a series of case studies of different regions in the world.
+For 12th-grade, Jonah read Marshall’s Prisoners of Geography and Woodard’s American Nations: A History of the Eleven Rival Regional Cultures in North America.
+Both provoked great discussions about how the natural resources (or lack of resources of a region) help determine the political struggles of that nation/region.

-For 8th and 9th grades, we are studying US geography in the context of history, incorporating historical maps and states’ geography.
-For my 4th grader, we will work through 36 states week by week, hopefully incorporating some out-of-state travel.
+For 8th and 9th grades, we studied US geography in the context of history, incorporating historical maps and states’ geography.
+For my 4th grader, we will worked through 36 states week by week, hopefully incorporating some out-of-state travel.
 We like these coloring books and games for geography.

-My 12th grader will be doing an essay-writing intensive (aka, writing tons of college and scholarship essays).
-His US history class also has weekly writing clinics and lots of assigned papers.
+My 12th grader did an essay-writing intensive (aka, writing tons of college and scholarship essays).
+His US history class also had weekly writing clinics and lots of assigned papers.

-For 4th, 8th and 9th grades, we will use Spelling Power for the first time.
-Additionally, they each have a daily grammar review with a one-page grammar exercise.
+For 4th, 8th and 9th grades, we will used Spelling Power for the first time.
+It as good.
+Additionally, they each had a daily grammar review with a one-page grammar exercise.
 I’ve tried lots of Charlotte Mason-esque “gentle” or “natural” grammar reviews, and they don’t seem to work for us.
 I think the problem is me.
 Anyway, this year we’re trying something less oral and more written (and formal).
 The Spectrum series of test prep books works well for us to teach writing concepts in small chunks, which we then try to reinforce with writing assignments.

-Read-alouds: We have a limited time all together as a family for reading now that my oldest has two days each week on campus, and the kids are still attending their once-a-week school.
+Read-alouds: We had a limited time all together as a family for reading now that my oldest has two days each week on campus, and the kids are still attending their once-a-week school.
 We did revisit some old favorites that my youngest had missed out on (Because of Winn-Dixie, the Percy Jackson series) and added some new favorites, including Greenglass House and I Love You, Michael Collins.

 Picture (Art) Study: